 Alice Belgray earned a PhD in musicology but changed careers over 25 years ago.
 She studied children’s literature and worked as a children’s book editor for several major publishing firms.
 She later joined the Children’s Book Committee, which she chaired from 1997 to 2011.

-Allie Bruce is the Bank Street Library’s interim children’s librarian (a.k.a. library media specialist).
-As children’s librarian, she guides students into becoming independent library users, responsible researchers, and lifelong lovers of reading.
-A graduate of the Pratt Institute, with a master’s in library science—library media studies, Allie reviews children’s books for School Library Journal and Shelf Awareness and is a member of ALA’s 2013–2014 Notable Audible Awards Committee.
+Allie Jane Bruce is Children's Librarian for Bank Street College, where she guides students into becoming independent library users and lifelong lovers of reading.
+A graduate of the Pratt Institute, with a Master’s in Library Media Studies, Allie is a member of the 2016 Newbery Committee and a Librarian for We Need Diverse Books.
 Allie began her career working as a bookseller at Politics and Prose Bookstore in Washington, DC.

 Mary Clark is a retired school librarian and technology coordinator, still active on ALSC committees and leading children’s book groups (the Young Critics Clubs) at Perrot Memorial Library in Old Greenwich, CT.
 In her early career, Mary worked internationally as an AMI certified Montessori teacher.